What are labels used for in the textile industry?

 It is a label created in 1988, whose aim is to ensure fair trade for economically emerging countries.
 Named "Max Havelaar" when it was created, the label is internationally recognized and applies to various food, cosmetic and textile products.

-A product that is Fairtrade certified by FLO International, which is the guarantor of the label, is a product that financially supports farming and working communities through a minimum premium.
+A product that is Fairtrade certified by FLO International, which is the guarantor of the label, is a product that financially supports farming and labour communities through a minimum premium.
 The label also takes into account a number of ecological criteria.
 The Fairtrade label ensures that employees are paid with dignity, that there is no child labour, no discrimination and that social standards are respected.

 Fairtrade Matière biologique Cotton